 On March 2020, CDC and the French government (Aa2 stable) transferred their stakes in CNP to La Poste (the French post office) which subsequently transferred them to its bank subsidiary La Banque Postale (unrated).
-In the new ownership structure, La Banque Postale is now CNP's majority shareholder with a stake of 62.1% while CDC is left with a controlling stake in La Poste and will therefore remain a key indirect shareholder of CNP.
-Please refer to "CNP Assurances: Ownership by La Banque Postale does not impact rating but offers new strategic options" for more details.
+In the new ownership structure, La Banque Postale is now CNP's majority shareholder with a stake of 62.8% while CDC is left with a controlling stake in La Poste and will therefore remain a key indirect shareholder of CNP.